BiKodes/BiKodes/README.md

 I am a software and finance engineer who thrives on solving complex problems and continuously learning new skills.
 I enjoy reading and tackling puzzles to sharpen my analytical thinking.

-🌱 Currently, I am expanding my technical expertise by studying the Linux/UNIX programming interface and programming in C.<br>
+🌱 Currently, I am expanding my technical expertise by studying Programming in C by K&R2.<br>
 📝 I regularly write articles on [dev.to](https://dev.to/bikodes) and [linkedIn](https://www.linkedin.com/pulse/ledgers-lament-woeful-misfortune-impoverished-biko-steven/)

 ### :writing_hand: Blog Posts